 Cost of Goods Sold (COGS)

 The cost of goods sold is the cost of sales.
 This includes the raw material and labor required to bring a product to the market.
+It is one of the two essential halves of a gross income calculation.

 Before a product is sold, it sits on the company’s books as an asset.
 You can see it on the balance sheet as inventory.
 So inventory is important to manage, as there will be added costs to storing a product for long periods.

 Once the inventory is sold, the product’s cost and the costs associated with producing it are expensed through the cost of goods sold (COGS) account on the income statement.
+Specifically, the formula for COGS is:

 - Sales or total revenue